databurn-in/DVWA-Docker/README.md

 # DVWA Docker

-The problem with other dockerized DVWA projects is that the MariaDB is not exposed to the host.
-So, it can't be connected through a database client to play around with the DVWA database directly.
+The problem with other dockerized [DVWA](https://github.com/digininja/DVWA) projects is that the MariaDB is not exposed to the host.
+So, it can't be connected through a database client from host to play around with the DVWA database directly.

 This projects downloads the latest DVWA project while building the image and the DB can be connect from the host machine directly.